 A comprehensive evaluation was conducted of the HASI program in 2012 by the Social Policy Research Centre (SPRC), University of New South Wales.
 It concluded that consumers receiving HASI support had:

-The SPRC commenced a more recent evaluation of the HASI and CLS programs in 2018 and will report progressively until the evaluation is finished in 2020.
+The SPRC commenced a more recent evaluation of the HASI and CLS programs in 2018 and will report progressively until the evaluation is finished.

 HASI and CLS support helps people to establish and work towards their own, unique goals.
 The types of support that people receive depends on their individual needs and what they want to achieve.
 Read more information about the HASI programs and Community Living Supports.